miszczak/BookStoreJava/README.md

 ***Adding a 6th line, with correction of CxXml to cx-xml within the yml file***

 ***Adding a 7th line, with putting back the cx-xml entry with minor change within the yml file***

+***Adding a 8th line, using this comment within the commit message to see if it will show within Cx***